MONARCH: Map of Need Aggregated Research Study

 Phase 1: Focus Groups with Key Policymakers

 Four focus groups (between October - December 2023) included 29 representatives from NHS England, NHS Wales, Armed Forces charities, and local government.
-Braun and Clarke's thematic analysis identified three main themes:
+Braun and Clarke's thematic analysis was used to identify three main themes:

 1: Overview of Services and Needs